 - Pre-terminating the account may only give the base rate.

 - Pre-terminating the account may impact interest, which could be the same rate given to basic deposit.

 - Documentary stamp tax may be passed on to clients when account is pre-terminated.

-- The monetary following requirements may be higher: initial deposit, maintaining balance, and balance to earn interest.
+- The following monetary requirements may be higher compared to basic deposit account: initial deposit, maintaining balance, and balance to earn interest.